 The extensive renovations to the villa changed it beyond recognition, and Klimt’s original studio was also completely altered.
 The building presented today as Klimt’s studio is not really the place in its original design.

-In 1939, the Nazis forced the Klein family to sell the building, and it was returned to its owners only in 1948 after being neglected for a long period.
-In 1954, the villa was sold to the Republic of Austria and was facing demolition.
-Eventually, it was decided to keep the villa standing, and further renovations were carried out to preserve its historical value.
+In 1939, the Nazis forced the Klein family to sell the building, and the owners regained it only in 1948 after a long period of neglect.
+In 1954, the Klein family sold the villa to the Republic of Austria, which initially considered demolishing it.
+Eventually, authorities decided to preserve the villa and carried out further renovations to protect its historical value.
 Today, it serves as an exhibition space for Klimt’s life and work.

 The Permanent Exhibition on Klimt’s Life